azfx/SimpleTab/README.md

 * Keep the wheel - Utilize core features of UITabBarController
 * Flexible - Provide hooks to customize UI and Animations

+### Note: At the moment, SimpleTab does not work when used programmatically.
+It must be used along with UITabBarController set in Storyboard.

 ## Demo